SplootCode/splootcode/README.md

 The app should become availble at `http://localhost:3000`.
 The runtime frame will be served from `:3001` and will be loaded automatically by the editor.

 The main editor and frame communicate via `postMessage`, and they need to know each other's domains.
-This is configured in a dotenv file, e.g. `development.env`.
-If you change the above ports, you'll need to edit that file.
+This is configured in a dotenv file, `.env.development`.
+If you wish to change the above ports, you'll need to edit that file too.

+**Important:** The main app must be opened on `localhost` NOT `127.0.0.1` in the URL bar for the runtime iframe to work correctly.
+Otherwise the runtime iframe will be assumed dead and reloaded continously.
+Unfortunately in older versions (earlier than Node 17) the Vite devserver will open to `127.0.0.1`, newer versions of node should default to `localhost`.
+If you wish to use a different origin then update `.env.development` to match.

 ## License
 If you're planning to use this for commercial purposes, please check the [LICENSE](LICENSE) file.
 It is not a standard open source license.